bio-tools/biotoolsSchemaDocs/biotoolsschema_elements.rst

    "operation", "The basic operation(s) performed by this software function (EDAM Operation).", "Ontology concept (restriction)", "1 or more"
-   "input", "*Details of primary input data.*", "", "" "input->data", "Type of primary input data, if any (EDAM data). ", "Ontology concept (restriction)", "1 only" "input->format", "Allowed format(s) of the input data (EDAM Format). ", "Ontology concept (restriction)", "0 or more" "output", "*Details of primary output data.*", "", "" "output->data", "Type of primary output data, if any (EDAM Data).", "Ontology concept (restriction)", "1 only" "output->format", "Allowed format(s) of the output data (EDAM Format).", "Ontology concept (restriction)", "0 or more" "operation | data | format->url", "URL of an EDAM Operation | Data | Format concept.", "URL (restriction)",  "0 or 1" "operation | data | format->term", "An EDAM Operation | Data | Format term (preferred label or synonym).", "xs:token", "0 or 1"
+   "input", "*Details of primary input data.*", "", "" "input->data", "Type of primary input data (EDAM data). ", "Ontology concept (restriction)", "1 only" "input->format", "Allowed format(s) of the input data (EDAM Format). ", "Ontology concept (restriction)", "0 or more" "output", "*Details of primary output data.*", "", "" "output->data", "Type of primary output data (EDAM Data).", "Ontology concept (restriction)", "1 only" "output->format", "Allowed format(s) of the output data (EDAM Format).", "Ontology concept (restriction)", "0 or more" "operation | data | format->url", "URL of an EDAM Operation | Data | Format concept.", "URL (restriction)",  "0 or 1" "operation | data | format->term", "An EDAM Operation | Data | Format term (preferred label or synonym).", "xs:token", "0 or 1"